 4. Percentage of remuneration and compensation paid to Directors, Supervisors and Officers by the Company and all companies of the consolidated statements accounts for net income after taxes for the recent two years.

-Company and all companies of the consolidated Percentage of remuneration and compensation paid to Directors, Supervisors and Officers by the Company and all companies of the consolidated statements accounts for net income after taxes for 2018.
-4.64% 4.23%
+1 7 statements accounts for net income after taxes for 2018. to Directors, Supervisors and Officers by the Percentage of remuneration and compensation paid to Directors, Supervisors and Officers by the Company and all companies of the consolidated